 Her leadership in business development and expansion includes being the west region managing principal of Deloitte Consulting, where she led growth in consulting, technology, human capital and strategy.
 She also led Deloitte’s west region Life Sciences industry practice.
 Christie was part of the leadership team that drove expansion of Deloitte Consulting into China and greater APAC.

 Christie also was responsible for the founding and leadership of the Deloitte University Centers for Inclusion and Community Impact.
 In this capacity, she was responsible for building service offerings for I&D as well as Education and Veterans initiatives.

 Christie received her doctorate in Clinical Social Work with a focus on I/O Psychology from New York University.
 She is a frequently sought-after speaker on leadership, strategy, I&D, and people analytics.
 She has been covered by The New York Times, Wall Street Journal, Harvard Business Review, Fortune, Forbes and CNN.
 Christie has been recognized as a Most Influential Woman in San Francisco (2012-2015), Women to Watch from Diversity Magazine (2012), Top 50 Diversity Leader (2020) and a leader in Fast Company’s Queer 50 list (2021).
-She is a member of the Committee of 200 (C200) and World 50 Women and she sits on the board of ENDO International, a life sciences company.
+She is a member of the Committee of 200 (C200) and World 50 Women.